selfage/datastore_client/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides a type-safe Google Cloud Datastore API as a thin layer on top of `@google-cloud/datastore`, especially when using together with `@selfage/cli`.
+Provides type-safe Google Cloud Datastore APIs as a thin layer on top of `@google-cloud/datastore`, especially when using together with `@selfage/cli` to generate TypeScript code.

 You are also encouraged to understand how Datastore works essentially before using this lib.